CircuitSolver Union Thermal Disinfection (CSUTD-D)

-The CircuitSolver® Sanitary Flush (CSUSF) is a self-actuating thermostatic balancing valve that combines automatic balancing and high-temperature flush capabilities utilized for thermal bacteria disinfection in domestic hot water systems (DHWS).
+The CircuitSolver® Union Thermal Disinfection Dual Balancing valve (CSUTD-D) is a thermostatic valve that combines automatic balancing and high-temperature flush capabilities utilized for thermal bacteria disinfection in domestic hot water systems (DHWS).

-Factory set to your specified temperature requirements, the CSUSF is the ideal balancing solution for dynamic systems employing thermal disinfection to protect against Legionella growth.
+Factory set to your specified temperature requirements, the CSUTD-D is the ideal balancing solution for dynamic systems employing thermal disinfection to protect against Legionella growth.

 How It Works:

-The CircuitSolver® line of thermostatic balancing valves automatically and continuously adjust flow through a domestic hot water recirculation system to maintain the specified temperature at the end of the branch/riser and ensure instant hot water at each fixture.
+The CircuitSolver® line of thermostatic balancing valves automatically and continuously adjust flow through a domestic hot water recirculation system to maintain the specified temperature at the end of the branch/riser.

-The CSUSF thermal balancing valve uses two thermal actuators to control the flow of water through a branch/riser.
-The first balances the system for everyday hot water use.
-When the water temperature in the branch reaches the set-point of the low-temperature actuator, the valve modulates to its closed* position to keep the hot water at the fixtures.
-This forces the additional water onto the other branches maintaining a constantly balanced system.
+The CSUTD-D thermal balancing valve uses two thermal actuators to control water flow through a branch/riser.
+During normal conditions of a DHWS, the first (low temperature) actuator balances the system.
+When the water temperature in the branch reaches the set-point of the low-temperature actuator, the valve modulates to its closed* position to keep the hot water at the fixtures and force the water from the water heater onto the other branches maintaining a constantly balanced system.

 *Note: The valve will never fully close, always allowing a small bypass of flow to the return to avoid dead-heading the recirculation pump.

-The CSUSF valve is comprised of 100% stainless-steel components, a high-quality O-ring, and an optional check valve.
+The CSUTD-D valve is comprised of 100% stainless-steel components, a high-quality O-ring, and an optional check valve.

 |1||Valve Body w/ Union Threads||303 SS|